-Superior students choose to be active participants in high school life by their involvement on Natural Helpers, Student Government, Aboriginal Student Committee, GSA, Travel Club and Exchange Programs.
+Superior students choose to be active participants in high school life by their involvement on SAC, Superior Student Advocates for Mental Health, Indigenous Student Committee, GSA, Travel Club and Exchange Programs.
 Gryphons are proud of their community spirit and annually lead campaigns to raise money for Christmas Cheer and the United Way.